FAQ

 historical background

 Habitat for Humanity International was founded in 1976 in Americus, Georgia by Linda and Millard Fuller.
-The program developed from the concept of "partnership housing", based on Christian principles, where those in need of adequate shelter work side by side with volunteers from all walks of life to build simple, decent houses.
+The program developed from the concept of "partnership housing", where those in need of adequate shelter work side by side with volunteers from all walks of life to build simple, decent houses.

 In 1984 Habitat's most famous volunteer, former U.S. President Jimmy Carter, along with his wife, Rosalyn, participated in their first Habitat build project.
 Their personal involvement in Habitat's ministry brought the organization national visibility and sparked interest in Habitat's work across the nation.